Joel D. Cooper: Early education

-When Dr.Cooper was a child, he had many signs which proved he was interested in medicine, one of which was when he went fishing with his dad and he took all the guts out the fish and watched the fishes heart beat on the side of the table which is when he has the idea of becoming a surgeon in his head.
+When Cooper was a child, he had many signs which proved he was interested in medicine, one of which was when he went fishing with his dad and he took all the guts out the fish and watched the fishes heart beat on the side of the table which is when he has the idea of becoming a surgeon in his head.
 After his residency, he went to England where he served as a Senior Registrar in the Thoracic surgery at the Frenchay Hospital in Bristal with Ronald Belsey for 6 months.
-After England, Dr. Cooper completed his thoracic training at the Massachusetts General Hospital.
+After England, Cooper completed his thoracic training at the Massachusetts General Hospital.

 Experiments/medical terms

 A thoracic surgeon is a specialty that focuses on treating diseases that are in the lungs, chest, esophagus, and partially the heart.
 Thoracic surgeons’ main purpose is to treat patients that have problems with their lungs, specifically cancer.
 People who have pulmonary hypertension are usually the people who must undergo lung transplant surgery.
-Doctor Joel Cooper had to test lung transplants on animals for a long time before performing on humans.
+Cooper had to test lung transplants on animals for a long time before performing on humans.
 With the help of some of his coworkers and researchers, they began many experiments, one of which included dogs that were given an overload of a drug called in immunosuppressant which interfered with the healing process.
-Doctor Joel Cooper is known for his amazing thoracic surgeon skills.
 He was a surgeon in Philadelphia and worked in many hospitals around that area.

 Accomplishments and achievements

-Doctor Cooper had many accomplishments but struggled to become a thoracic surgeon.
-Through the U.S. there is about 1,754 lung transplants done every year, thanks to Dr. Joel Cooper who is a thoracic surgeon.
-Doctor Cooper has been practicing medicine for over 20 years.
+Cooper had many accomplishments but struggled to become a thoracic surgeon.
+Throughout the U.S. there are about 1,754 lung transplants done every year, thanks to Cooper who is a thoracic surgeon.
+Cooper has been practicing medicine for over 20 years.
 He performed the world's first successful lung transplant on pulmonary fibrosis patient Tom Hall on November 7, 1983, at Toronto General Hospital.
-During the lung transplant research, he worked with Dr. Alec Patterson as well as others.
+During the lung transplant research, he worked with Alec Patterson as well as others.
 Before the 1st lung transplant was successful, in 1978 there had been about 38 attempted lung transplants in the world which had all failed.
-Because of all the failed lung transplants, Dr. Cooper decided to start looking for causes of failed lung transplants, one of which was poor blood supply.
-Although doctor Cooper accomplished many things, he always gave other doctor's credit when talking about the first ever transplant.
+Because of all the failed lung transplants, Cooper decided to start looking for causes of failed lung transplants, one of which was poor blood supply.
+Although Cooper accomplished many things, he always gave other doctor's credit when talking about the first ever transplant.